RichardDeodutt/End-to-End/README.md

         - In `.should("equal", "URL Shortener")` Change "URL Shortener" to "url shortener".

 - ### Task 4:
-    - Run the following command to do the test:
+    - In the kura_test_repo run the following command to do the test:
         `npx cypress run --spec "./cypress/integration/test.spec.js"`

 ## Instructions For Setting up the Url Shortener